 The child of a librarian and a teacher, I’ve had a love of the written word for longer than I can remember.
-Never bound by one genre in my reading, I found it impossible to restrict myself to one genre when writing.
-If I feel like a story needs to be told, I tell it in the best way I can, whether it’s fantasy or historical or literary.
-The only thread that connects those stories is the women at the heart of them: strong yet vulnerable, outsiders searching for their own place in the world.
+Never bound by one genre in my reading, I find it impossible to restrict myself to one genre when writing.
+If I feel like a story needs to be told, I tell it in the best way I can, whether it’s fantasy or historical or literary, or even a combination.
+The only thread that connects those stories is the women at the heart of them: strong yet vulnerable, outsiders searching for their place in the world.

-And now my sister, Susan Simonds is a published poet!
-In 2013 her poem “Old Dixie Down” was published by Blue Ridge Literary Prose and her poem “Rebel” was published by Vine Leaves Literary Journal and included in their Best of anthology for 2013.
-Congrats!
+My sister, Susan Simonds, is also a novelist, as well as a published poet.
+Her poem “Old Dixie Down” was published by Blue Ridge Literary Prose and her poem “Rebel” was published by Vine Leaves Literary Journal and included in their Best of anthology for 2013.